-Italian Meatball Soup includes a number of my family’s favorite things – meatballs, ditalini pasta, and the flavors of Italy.
-It’s a total comfort recipe!
+This Italian Meatball Soup is a total comfort food recipe!
+Made with meatballs, ditalini pasta, and the flavors of Italy, this comforting dinner idea is perfect for chilly evenings.

-When it comes to wintertime menus, steaming, hearty soups are one of our most beloved livelihoods.
+When it comes to wintertime menus, steaming, hearty soups are one of our most beloved comfort foods.
 They take the chill out of our bones, while sustaining us in a huge variety of flavorful ways.

 This Italian Meatball Soup includes a number of my family’s favorite things – meatballs, ditalini pasta, and the flavors of Italy.
-I simply can’t go wrong when putting this comforting soup on our table!
+I simply can’t go wrong when putting this easy soup on our table!

 A few more of our family’s favorite soup recipes: Lasagna Soup is not only a family favorite, but also a much loved reader favorite.
 Slow Cooker Beef and Barley Stew and Slow Cooker Chili are total comfort.
 And I always welcome a bowl of Mom’s Homemade Chicken Noodle Soup.